tagohd/mono/Big Ideas and Big Questions.md

 	  [Lun]: Also works with what I suggested in [[CURSED AL#^fb3aaa]]!
 - [[Sam Ward|Sam]] has IBD (not to be confused with IED, IUD, or IBS)
 	- They also don't have a [[SOUL]] [question:: Is "not having a SOUL" a disability?
 In this world, it could be.]

-%%
-sudoMajor:: I have responded.
-Also, the characters have disabilities now.
-Priority:: 10
-#majorChange
-%%

 #general #luke-campbell #cursed-al #unanswered-questions